koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 }
 ```

 We've received a new class (tugged away in a namespace: `EntityFrameworkCore.Projectables.Generated`) that contains a companion Expression of our FullName implementation.
 This is great, but how can we use it?
-Well we just call it in our query!
+Well, we just call it in our query!

 ```csharp
 dbContext.Users.Where(x => x.FullName.Contains("Jon"));
 ```
-This query should blow up right?
+This query should blow up, right?
 We did not make a call to `AsExapandable` as we did before.
 How does EF know to use our generated expression instead of our normal property?

-This query will translate to SQL perfectly fine without overfetching, for as long as we've enabled Projectables with our DbContext.
+This query will translate to SQL perfectly fine without over fetching, for as long as we've enabled Projectables with our DbContext.
 How do we do that?
 We call `UseProjectables()` on our OptionsBuilder! e.g. in case of using DI:
 ```csharp
 serviceProvider.AddDbContext<ApplicationDbContext>(options => {
         options